adi-r/424_Project1/README.md

-# 424_Project1
+# CS424_Project1
-CS 424 Analysis and Dashboard of Chicago CTA Data
+Analysis and Dashboard of Chicago CTA Data

 This project is a hands on experience developing dashboards in Shiny using R.